kubernetes/kubernetes/docs/getting-started-guides/vagrant.md

 Alternatively to using the vagrant commands, you can also use the `cluster/kube-*.sh` scripts to interact with the vagrant based provider just like any other hosting platform for kubernetes.

-You need to build the binary required by `kube*` scripts:
+All of these commands assume you have set `KUBERNETES_PROVIDER` appropriately:

 ```
-hack/build-go.sh
+export KUBERNETES_PROVIDER=vagrant
 ```

-Then bring up a vagrant cluster
+Bring up a vagrant cluster

 ```
 cluster/kube-up.sh